ahmadajmi/multilingualwithangular/README.md

 <script src="bower_components/angular-translate-loader-static-files/angular-translate-loader-static-files.min.js"></script>
 ```

-Now we can use `useStaticFilesLoader` method to tell angular-translate which language files to use using a specific pattern:
+Now we can use `useStaticFilesLoader` method to tell `angular-translate` which language files to load using a specific pattern:

 ```
 prefix - specifies file prefix